• EnglishEspañol日本語한국어Português

 Architecture

-Each of the components has two containers:
+Each of the components has 2 containers:

 1. A container for the integration, responsible for collecting metrics.